NERanger/lidar_slam_algorithm/README.md

 # LiDAR SLAM Algorithms

 LiDAR SLAM related algorithms mainly for myself.
-Currently all pointcloud used for test is from KITTI dataset.
+Currently all pointclouds used for test are from KITTI dataset.
 New data loader need to be implemented if a new dataset is used.

 ## Environment

-Ubuntu18.04 LTS (WSL2)
+Ubuntu 18.04 LTS (WSL2)

 ## Requirements